mahikhan-123/StudentDatabaseProject/README.md

 - Relational Database Model

 ## 📝 File Description
-- `Student_Record_System.accdb`: Main database file with all tables, queries, and forms
+- `Magazine_Record_System.accdb`: Main database file with all tables, queries, and forms

 ## 📌 How to Use
 1. Download the `.accdb` file from this repository